 Alkaline water is commonly produced by an “ionizer,” a device that changes the chemical composition of water.
+The idea is that an ionizer changes the pH level of water.
+This makes the water more alkaline and less acidic.

-“The idea is that an ionizer changes the pH level of water,” Ms. Czerwony says.
-“This makes the water more alkaline and less acidic.”
-In addition, marketers claim alkaline water works as an antioxidant to prevent cell damage that leads to disease.
+They also claim alkaline water works as an antioxidant to prevent cell damage that leads to disease.

-“But such claims have not been properly tested in controlled scientific studies, and some even run counter to what science tells us about the body.
+“But such claims have not been properly tested in controlled scientific studies,” Czerwony says.
+“And what’s worse — some run counter to what science tells us about the body.”

 Unless you have certain conditions such as kidney or respiratory disease, your body maintains a healthy pH balance on its own.

 “Our bodies are amazing machines,” she says.
 “If there’s an imbalance there are many ways your body can correct it.
 If your blood becomes too acidic for example, you breathe out more carbon dioxide to bring the levels down.”

 In addition, once alkaline water hits your stomach the gastric juices will neutralize it — another example of natural balancing.
 Not only does this make any resulting benefits from alkaline water unlikely — skewing your body’s pH balance too far on the alkaline side can do damage over time — particularly by throwing off the digestive process.